Neutron-star seismology with realistic, finite-temperature nuclear matter: Thermodynamics and the equation of state

 and thus the fluid is \textit{barotropic}---it depends on only one variable, $\varepsilon = \varepsilon(n_\text{b})$.
-Under these assumptions, we can freely invert $p = p(n_\text{b})$ to write the energy density as $\varepsilon = \varepsilon[n_\text{b}(p)] = \varepsilon(p)$. \footnote{Another way to retrieve this function without an inversion is to make the pressure $p$ a natural variable of the system.
+Under these assumptions, we can freely invert $p = p(n_\text{b})$ to write the energy density as $\varepsilon = \varepsilon[n_\text{b}(p)] = \varepsilon(p)$. \footnote{ Another way to retrieve this function without an inversion is to make the pressure $p$ a natural variable of the system.
 This can be achieved with a Legendre transform by introducing the enthalpy per baryon $h = (\varepsilon + p) / n_\text{b}$.
-Under this transformation, the fundamental potential becomes $h = h(s, p, Y_\text{e})$, where $p$ has replaced the baryon-number density $n_\text{b}$ as an independent variable.
-Thence, the energy density is determined from $\varepsilon(s, p, Y_\text{e}) = - p + n_\text{b}(s, p, Y_\text{e}) h(s, p, Y_\text{e})$, which reduces to $\varepsilon = \varepsilon(p)$ for cold, $\beta$-equilibrated matter.} The latter function is commonly encountered in the astrophysical literature since it closes the structure equations [see Eqs.~\eqref{eqs:Structure} below] and is used (for example) to determine the (static) tidal Love numbers \cite{2008ApJ...677.1216H,2009PhRvD..80h4018B,2009PhRvD..80h4035D}.
-Indeed, recent constraints on the function $\varepsilon = \varepsilon(p)$ have been obtained from the inspiral of GW170817 \cite{2017PhRvL.119p1101A,2018PhRvL.121p1101A,2019PhRvX...9a1001A}, along with complementary information obtained from X-ray data \cite{2019ApJ...887L..22R,2020ApJ...893L..21R,2021ApJ...918L..29R}.
+Under this transformation, the equation of state is $h = h(s, p, Y_\text{e})$, where $p$ has replaced the baryon-number density $n_\text{b}$ as an independent variable.
+Thence, the energy density follows from $\varepsilon(s, p, Y_\text{e}) = - p + n_\text{b}(s, p, Y_\text{e}) h(s, p, Y_\text{e})$, which reduces to $\varepsilon = \varepsilon(p)$ for cold, $\beta$-equilibrated matter.} The latter function is commonly encountered in the astrophysical literature since it closes the structure equations [see Eqs.~\eqref{eqs:Structure} below] and is used (for example) to determine the (static) tidal Love numbers \cite{2008ApJ...677.1216H,2009PhRvD..80h4018B,2009PhRvD..80h4035D}.
+Indeed, recent constraints on the function $\varepsilon = \varepsilon(p)$ have been obtained from the inspiral of GW170817 \cite{2017PhRvL.119p1101A,2018PhRvL.121p1101A,2019PhRvX...9a1001A}, along with complementary information gleaned from X-ray data \cite{2019ApJ...887L..22R,2020ApJ...893L..21R,2021ApJ...918L..29R}.

 While this simplified view of the nuclear matter is perfectly appropriate for describing cold, equilibrium neutron stars, it is important to note that a relation $\varepsilon = \varepsilon(p)$ is in fact insufficient to describe the \textit{full} thermodynamical state of the star.
 (We illustrate and elaborate on this point later.)
 Our objective should be to obtain the fundamental thermodynamical description at the level of the equation of state.